serenalau272/Kemu-Kupu/wiki/john.md

   * `screens` to hold all FXML screen controllers
 * Other work done by members:
   * wordlists extracted and placed in `words` folder
-  * `systemio` java file created and tests implemented
+  * `systeminterface` java file created and tests implemented
   * Design worked on and near finished.
   * FXML files created
 - - - -